 Disability Support Services (DSS) may oversee the request of auxiliary aids.
 The college will work cooperatively with referring agencies (Vocational Rehab, Rehab for the Blind, etc.) regarding recommendations for auxiliary aids and their provision.
 In some cases, the referring agency will provide them.

-Requests for auxiliary aids should be made at least eight weeks in advance of the semester.
+Requests for auxiliary aids should be made at least four weeks in advance of the semester.
 The college will make a good-faith effort in attempting to reasonably accommodate students until the auxiliary aid(s) is in place.
-Computer technology (equipment, software, etc.) involves the cooperation of the referral agency (if any), Information Technology Department (policies, installation, etc.) and the Purchasing Department (policies, availability of auxiliary aid procurement).
-This is a time-consuming endeavor.
+Computer technology (equipment, software, etc.) involves the cooperation of the referral agency (if any), Information Technology Department (policies, installation, etc.) and the Purchasing Department.

-If the auxiliary aids are not in place, due to unforeseen circumstances, the college will make a good-faith effort to accommodate the student until the auxiliary aid is purchased and/or installed.
+If the auxiliary aids are not in place when needed, due to unforeseen circumstances, the college will make a good-faith effort to accommodate the student until the auxiliary aid is purchased and/or installed.
 In some instances, it may be necessary for the student to withdraw from the course and register for the class in a subsequent semester allowing the college ample time to provide the appropriate accommodations.

 Assistive technology is available through the Assistive Technology (AT) Lab.
 Accommodation request forms are processed through DSS.
 The college maintains various types of adaptive equipment for use by students while in class.
 This office will attempt to maintain the equipment in good working order.
 Limited equipment is available for checkout.
 Students are required to sign the equipment checkout form and are responsible for any damage incurred while in their possession.
 Equipment housed with DSS must be returned daily to the AT Lab.
 The equipment is for on-campus use.
 Exceptions would apply to off-campus clinical/internship or off-site course requirements.